Digital Nomad Tax

 Yet, maximum contributions apply.
 These are €52/week for the employee and €104 for the employer.
 Thus, the total maximum contribution will be a bit over €8.000 per year.

-Tax residency in Malta for digital nomads
+Corporate Tax Rate in Malta

-Based on the aforementioned tax rates, you probably don’t agree with this statement.
+Many people consider Malta a tax haven.
+However, based on the aforementioned tax rates, you probably don’t agree with this statement.
 I can’t blame you, you are totally right!

 Malta is mainly interesting when you want to set up a company there.